M66B/FairEmail/FAQ.md

 It is possible to install FairEmail in multiple user profiles, for example a personal and a work profile, and to configure FairEmail differently in each profile, which is another possibility to have different synchronization schedules and to synchronize a different set of accounts.

+It is also possible to create [rules](#user-content-faq71) with a time condition and to snooze messages until the end time of the time condition.
+This way it is possible to snooze business related messages until the start of the business hours.

 Scheduling is a pro feature.